kochbj/kochbj.github.io/_pages/home.md

 ---
 # Hello!
 I'm Bernie.
-You can read the sidebar (or my CV) to learn a bit about me.
+You can check out my résumé/CV to learn a bit about me.
 I'm mostly using this site to share things I've been working on.
 Feel free to reach out if you'd like to chat!

 **01/01/2022:** I am teaching an "Intro to Computational Social Science" course at Colby College for a month.
 I'm a little afraid of the cold, but the rest of the experience should be great!
 {: .notice}